 The use of twin and/or triple needles presents its own set of challenges.
 They can seem intimidating at first sight, but it’s simply a matter of setting up the machine a bit differently than for regular sewing.

-We’re lucky to have Janome as one of our sponsors; the models they’ve provided us have a twin needle setting, which prevents a user from selecting a stitch that could damage the machine when a twin needle is inserted.
-Our Janomes also have speed control, which helps us to slow down – very important in executing the precise stitching needed.
+We’re lucky to have Janome as one of our sponsors; the models they’ve provided us have a twin Needle setting, which prevents a user from selecting a stitch that could damage the machine when a twin Needle is inserted.
+Our Janome machines also have speed control, which helps us to slow down – very important in executing the precise stitching needed.
 Plus, these machines have stitches specifically designed for the various techniques we’ll be showing, such as hemstitching, fagotting, and common heirloom decorative stitches.
-When we select these stitches, the machine tells us the appropriate foot to use, and adjusts the tension too!
+When we select these stitches, the machine tells us the appropriate foot to use, and adjusts the Tension too!

 Sewing Machine Feet

 As we mentioned above, since Janome is our exclusive sewing machine sponsor, they’ve provided us with the full range of sewing machine feet.
 The photo above shows the feet predominantly used in heirloom sewing.
 There are more, and your machine manufacturer may have variations on the ones we are showing, but this is a standard group.

 A. Cording foot – the type of Cording this foot is designed for is embroidery floss or topstitching Thread